Liyubov/mobility_analysis_openhumans/README.md

+# project goal and details

+*Authors: Liubov Tupikina, Bastian Greschake, Marc Santolini*

+The project is dedicated to analysis of mobility data for social good: "what we can learn from our geolocation about how people are traveling and how they can contribute to local communities around the globe".

 # mobility analysis
-analysis of mobility patterns of humans from various data sources and models
+we make analysis of mobility patterns of humans from various data sources and models

 # analysis of global mobility data
 Here we analyze two datasets: